amisha-w/Safely/README.md

 -----------------------------------------------
 ## How it Works

-* We use `CROWSOURCED` Reviews of people marking a place as unsafe and  `GeoJSON Data` of Cities which inform about the shops, restaurants etc that are open along the route between source to destination
+* We use `CROWDSOURCED` Reviews of people marking a place as unsafe and  `GeoJSON Data` of Cities which inform about the shops, restaurants etc that are open along the route between source to destination

 * Based on this parameters, we render two or three safest routes possible among multiple routes such that the unsafe zones are avoided and active zones are included
 -----------------------------------------------